Montreal Supra: History

 The team underwent severe financial difficulty in the early 1990s, ultimately with a Florida-based Spanish businessman named Frank Aliaga, who had ties to Canada, purchased the club in 1990 to keep the club in operation, as the previous season the players had not received a salary.
-His ownership was not without controversy, with Aliaga's son, Frank Jr., often featuring in the team's Starting 11, with players commenting that they effectively had to play "10 vs 11" at all times, due to the owner's son's lack of quality.
 In addition, over the club's three seasons owned by Aliaga, the club went through six coaches.

 After the 1991 season, the team's main sponsors - Ultramar, Molson O'Keefe and Saputo - indicated that they were no longer interested in sponsoring the team.
 Aliaga hired Pino Asaro, who had been the manager of the Cosmos de LaSalle in the semi-professional Ligue nationale de soccer du Québec at the end of the 1980s, as general manager to help save the franchise.
 He managed to convince the sponsors to remain with the club and also attracted Bell Long Distance as a new sponsor.
 At the same time, the league was not doing well financially either, with the league commissioner, Dale Barnes, leaving and Supra owner Frank Aliaga being named the new league president.

 After the 1992 season the league was set to fold, and Aliaga approached Asaro to inquire into the possibility of the club joining the US-based American Professional Soccer League.
 Montreal had been approved by the APSL, however, Aliaga was not able to meet the financial requirements to enter a club in the league, as Supra's budget was only one-third of the APSL's minimum requirement.
 APSL commissioner Bill Sage inquired to Asaro if there was any interest from another party about operating a Montreal APSL team and Asaro immediately called Joey Saputo, who was able to arrange a meeting with Lino Saputo, owner of Saputo Inc., one of Supra's four main sponsors about taking over the team.

 The Saputos purchased the club from Aliaga, and wanted the club to be the successor to Supra, maintaining much of the team's organizational staff and players for the new team.
 Supra was dissolved and a new club called the Montreal Impact formed as a new APSL club.
 Many of Montreal Supra's best players would join the expansion Impact, winning the league championship in 1994, during the team's second season.

+In 2025, a new Montreal-area club playing in Laval was founded in the Canadian Premier League, who selected the name FC Supra du Québec to pay homage to the former Montreal Supra.